rcjsuen/dockerfile-language-service/README.md

 While this language service implements requests from the language server protocol, they are exposed as regular JavaScript functions so you can use them in the browser if you wish.
 For a demonstration of this language service's capabilities with Microsoft's [Monaco Editor](https://microsoft.github.io/monaco-editor/), please click [here](https://rcjsuen.github.io/dockerfile-language-service/).

-To [install](#installation-instructions) this language service as a dependency into your project, you will need to have [Node.js](https://nodejs.org/en/download/).
+To [install](#installation-instructions) this language service as a dependency into your project, you will need to have [Node.js](https://nodejs.org/en/download/) installed.

 **Supported features:**
 - code actions